FraunhoferISST/diva-docs/docs/04-Development/03-docker-development.md

 ---
-id: docker-deployment
+id: docker-development
-title: Docker Deployment
+title: Docker Development
 ---

 DIVA is built with a focus on scalability, modularization and expandability using a microservice architecture.